magnetsystems/r2m-sdk-android/README.md

 Javadoc of the SDK is available [here](https://magnetsystems.github.io/r2m-sdk-android/reference/com/magnet/android/mms/MagnetMobileClient.html).

-This SDK is licensed under the terms of the [Magnet Software License Agreement](http://www.magnet.com/resources/tos.html).
+Version 1.0 of the rest2moble Android SDK is licensed under the terms of the [Magnet Software License Agreement](http://www.magnet.com/resources/tos.html).
 See the [LICENSE](https://github.com/magnetsystems/magnet-sdk-android/blob/master/LICENSE) file for full details.

+Note: The coming release of rest2mobile Android SDK will be available under an Apache v2 license.

 ### Known Issues
 During "gradle build", the Lint Error "InvalidPackage: Package not included in Android" may appear.